Members of the College Board

 Malcolm is a chartered surveyor, currently Portfolio Manager with Crown Estate: England West and Wales.
 He was formerly Land Strategy Manager (Estate Surveyor) with the Co-operative Group and is a Professional Member of the Royal Institution of Chartered Surveyors.
 Malcolm has a strong interest in agriculture and the rural economy, with particular expertise in land and property management, investment and development.
 He is also a partner in a family farming business.

 Malcolm joined the Board on 1 August 2012.
-He is a member of the Finance and General Purposes Committee and the Estates Development and Property Group.
+He is a member of the Finance and General Purposes Committee and chair of the Estates Development and Property Group.

 Marcus Clinton, Principal